Why Roofing Is a High-Risk Trade for Insurance

 Implement and document a comprehensive safety program.
 OSHA requires fall protection for workers at heights of six feet or more in construction, and carriers expect roofers to comply with this standard.
 Personal fall arrest systems, guardrails, safety nets, and regular safety training are all components of a safety program that will help you obtain better insurance rates.

 Consider joining a roofing industry association.
-Some associations offer group insurance programs that provide competitive rates and broader coverage terms than individual policies.
+Some associations offer group insurance programs that provide available rates and broader coverage terms than individual policies.
 These programs leverage the collective purchasing power of their members to negotiate favorable terms with carriers.

 Roofer Insurance Cost Ranges